-This is an edited and cleaned up version of the eulogy I gave at my dad's funeral.
-I remember an Elder Holland quote from around the year 2000 about serving a mission and how there hasn't really been one day since finishing his mission that he didn't think about it.
+This is an edited version of the eulogy I gave at my dad's funeral.
+I remember an Elder Holland quote about serving a mission and how there hasn't really been one day since finishing his mission that he didn't think about it.
 It's now been awhile since my dad passed away and, while it has gotten easier and life has gone on, I'm pretty sure there will never be another day I won't think of him.
 I miss him...every day.

-My dad died on July 7, 2021.
-I got the phone call at 7:27am and as I walked to my parent's house:
+I got the phone call dad had passed early in the morning, and as I walked to mom and dad's house:

 - They were picking up trash.